LeeAnnEditor/o365hq/services/Azure Data Migration.md

 ### Success Criteria

-1. Migration plan provided and confirmed by the client
+1. Migration plan provided and confirmed by the Client
 2. Data and resources migrated according to the migration plan